 Founded in 1920 under the name “The British Electrical and Allied Industries Research Association” and quickly became known as the “The Electrical Research Association” (ERA).

-It was funded jointly by the Governments Department of Scientific and Industrial Research and from subscriptions payments from its member companies.
+The association was funded jointly by the Governments Department of Scientific and Industrial Research and from subscriptions payments from its member companies.
 The initial government grant was designed to last only five years.

 In 1924 the ERA did not know whether the government grant that initially funded it would be renewed.